microsoft/TypeScript-Handbook/pages/Modules.md

 }
 ```

-Here is a simple test for the calcultor using the exposed `test` function.
+Here is a simple test for the calculator using the exposed `test` function.

 #### TestCalculator.ts